 Let Us Entertain You

 Entertainment, culture and performing arts options are as unique as the city itself.
-Be a part of the interactive improv audience at Yo Mama's Bar and grill or roll over to Mid City Lanes Rock ‘n Bowl, a local landmark where Zydeco, blues, Cajun and dancing are combined with bowling and games.
+Be a part of the interactive improv audience at Yo Mama's Bar and Grill or roll over to Mid City Lanes Rock ‘n Bowl, a local landmark where Zydeco, blues, Cajun and dancing are combined with bowling and games.
 Between Le Petit Theatre du Vieux Carré and The Louisiana Philharmonic Orchestra, you'll enjoy it all!

 Don't Let the Parade Pass You By!

 Come and see where Mardi Gras is made at Blain Kern's Mardi Gras World.
 See artists and sculptors working on the world's largest fleet of floats.
-Learn about the history, traditions and pageantry of Mardi Gras at The Presbytere, A Louisiana State Museum, that explores five major themes of Mardi Gras.
+Learn about the history, traditions and pageantry of Mardi Gras at The Presbytere, a Louisiana State Museum, that explores five major themes of Mardi Gras.

 Take a Culinary Journey

 Experience America's most delicious city at Brigtsen's, Café Amelie, or Commander's Palace.
 Taste a charbroiled oyster from Drago's or a steak from Dickie Brennan's.
-Whether it's Red Fish Grill, Mr. B's Bistro or NOLA you'll wonder why everyone doesn't celebrate life this way!
+Whether it's Red Fish Grill, Mr. B's Bistro or NOLA you'll wonder why everyone else doesn't celebrate life this way!